What is differential geometry: curves and surfaces: Definitions

-\begin{thm}{Advanced exercise} Let $\gamma$ be a closed smooth asymptotic line in such graph $z\z=f(x,y)$ of a smooth function $f$.
-Assume that the graph is strictly saddle in a neighborhood of $\gamma$.
-Show that the region in the $(x,y)$-plane bounded by the projection of $\gamma$ to such plane cannot be star-shaped. \end{thm}
+\begin{thm}{Advanced exercise} Let $\gamma$ be a closed smooth asymptotic line in the graph $z\z=f(x,y)$ of a smooth function~$f$.
+Assume the graph is strictly saddle in a neighborhood of~$\gamma$.
+Show that the region in the $(x,y)$-plane bounded by the projection $\bar \gamma$ of $\gamma$ cannot be star-shaped. \end{thm}

 \begin{thm}{Advanced exercise} Let $\Sigma$ be a smooth surface and $p\in \Sigma$.
 Assume $K(p)<0$.
-Show that there is a neighborhood $\Omega$ of $p$ in $\Sigma$ such that the intersection of $\Omega$ with the tangent plane $\T_p$ is a union of two smooth curves \emph{intersecting transversally} at $p$. \end{thm}
+Show that there is a neighborhood $\Omega$ of $p$ in $\Sigma$ such that the intersection of $\Omega$ with the tangent plane $\T_p$ is a union of two smooth curves \emph{intersecting transversally} at~$p$; that is, their velocity vectors at $p$ are linearly independent. \end{thm}